GStreamer/gstreamer/markdown/design/subtitle-overlays.md

-# Subtitle overlays, hardware-accelerated decoding and playbin
+# Subtitle Overlays and Hardware-Accelerated Playback

 This document describes some of the considerations and requirements that led to the current `GstVideoOverlayCompositionMeta` API which allows